Idebenone

 Visual recovery in Leber's Hereditary Optic Neuropathy (LHON)

-Klopstock 2011 RHODOS trial (, Brain) — first complete RCT in LHON, 85 patients, 900 mg/day idebenone vs placebo for 24 weeks.
-Primary endpoint missed in overall ITT population, but pre-specified subgroup analysis (excluding m.14484T>C with high spontaneous recovery rate) showed significant treatment effect.
-Subset of patients with m.11778G>A and m.3460G>A mutations responded.
-Led to EMA approval of Raxone® in September 2015 for LHON visual impairment in adolescents and adults — making idebenone the only approved drug specifically for this rare mitochondrial disease.
+The RHODOS trial — the first complete RCT in LHON, 85 patients, 900 mg/day idebenone vs placebo for 24 weeks — missed its primary endpoint in the overall ITT population, but a pre-specified subgroup analysis (excluding m.14484T>C with high spontaneous recovery rate) showed a significant treatment effect.
+Patients with m.11778G>A and m.3460G>A mutations responded.
+This led to EMA approval of Raxone® in September 2015 for LHON visual impairment in adolescents and adults — making idebenone the only approved drug specifically for this rare mitochondrial disease.

 Mitochondrial bioenergetics support